 (spring semester only)

 This course describes how environmental conditions (cultural, geographic, economic, political, institutional, and legal) impact international marketing strategies.
-Students are encouraged to take the role of the marketing manager of a global corporation, and to analyze strategies to market a product internationally.
-Through articles, lectures, in-class exercises, analysis of business case studies and visits to Spanish international companies, students learn about marketing mix, brands creation and management, segmentation, targeting, positioning, and entering foreign markets.
+Students are encouraged to take the role of the marketing manager of a global corporation and analyze strategies to market a product internationally.
+Through articles, lectures, in-class exercises, analysis of business case studies and visits to Spanish international companies, students learn about marketing mix, brand creation and management, segmentation, targeting, positioning, and entering foreign markets.

 BUSI 3003 PABT

 International Tourism: Trends for the 21st Century